Tutorial: Create a business process flow

 You can add or change the following properties of a stage:

 Relationship.
-Enter a relationship when the preceding stage in the process is based on a different entity.
+Enter a relationship when the preceding stage in the process is based on a different table.
 For the stage currently being defined, choose Select relationships to identify a relationship to use when moving between the two stages.
 It is recommended you select a relationship for the following benefits:

 Each stage can have up to 30 steps.